strapi/documentation/docs/developer-docs/latest/guides/scheduled-publication.md

 !!!include(developer-docs/latest/guides/snippets/guide-not-updated.md)!!!

-This guide will explain how to create an article schedule system.

-## Introduction

-What we want here is to be able to set a publication date for an article, and at this date, switch the `draft` state to `published`.
+This guide will help you set a publication date for an article, and at this date, switch the `draft` state to `published`.

 ## Example